Avoiding or Reducing Self-Employment SE Taxes

 Multiple Owners Savings

 We have been discussing a one-person band in terms of savings and the flow of money.
 However, let’s briefly chat about the killer savings for a more than one owner situation.
-If the business had net business operating income of $150,000 and was split down the middle, each owner (two in this example) would pay nearly $7,000 in unnecessary self-employment taxes or $14,000 combined.
+If the business had net ordinary business income after expenses and deductions of $150,000, and was split down the middle, each owner (two in this example) would pay nearly $7,000 in unnecessary self-employment taxes or $14,000 combined.
 A big number for sure, but consider the following.

 WCG recently had a 9-person consulting firm being taxed as a partnership where each member earned about $125,000.
 The before and after analysis yielded a savings of just over $100,000 combined.
 Our fee for the S Corp administration (Vail Business Advisory Service) plus all the tax returns and tax planning was about $12,000 or approximately $1,350 per owner.
 And each owner saved about $12,000 in taxes and therefore pocketed $10,000 each.